 In order to complete the Master's Final Project, students must meet the following general requirements:

-To ensure that the TFM is adapted to the characteristics of the Degree, students are guided and directed in their work by one or two tutors assigned from the list of tutors and proposed topics.
+To ensure the appropriateness of the Master's Thesis (TFM) to the characteristics of the Degree, students are provided with guidance and direction through one or two tutors assigned from among the list of tutors and proposed topics.

-The training activities planned for students to carry out this work are those included in the Teaching Guide for the subject, highlighting:
+The training activities planned for students to carry out this work are those included in the Teaching Guide for the subject.

-The objective of tutoring activities is to support the student's learning by reviewing content and materials, evaluating their progress and providing guidance on any difficulties that may arise.
+The goal of tutoring activities is to support students' learning by reviewing content and materials, assessing their progress, and providing guidance on any difficulties that may arise.

-To improve the development of the subject and facilitate the preparation of the TFM Report/Memory and public defense thereof, specific criteria are established that can be consulted in the Teaching Guide of the Subject, in the TFM regulations and instructions published for this purpose..
+To improve the development of the subject and facilitate the preparation of the Master's Thesis Report and its public defense, specific criteria are established, which can be consulted in the Subject's Teaching Guide, the Master's Thesis Regulations, and the instructions published for this purpose.
 More information.